WilliamHangXu/Protein-Spin-Label-Locator/README.md

 When `main.py` is run, the user is asked for the PDB ID of a protein, and these criteria are checked by the `DSSPRunner` class defined in `dssp_runner.py`, the `TopconsRunner` class defined in `topcons_runner.py`, and the `ConsurfRunner` class defined in `consurf_runner.py`, respectively, and the results are stored in a `Protein` object constructed based on the protein the user provided.
 After getting a set of qualified residues, the distances between each pair of residue are calculated, and the qualified pairs are displayed.
 ## Acknowledgement
-Thank the Mchaourab Lab of Vanderbilt University, especially Julia, Richard and Hassane for their generous instructions on Bioinformatics.<br />
+Thank the Mchaourab Lab of Vanderbilt University, especially Julia, Richard and Hassane for their generous instructions on Bioinformatics.
+Thank former lab member Diego for his effort on the `MMseqs2Runner` class. <br />
 Thank brianshan974 for his thoughtful advice on programming.